JUkhan/ajwah_bloc_dart/README.md

 )
 ```

-You can make your app more declaretive simply dispatching the action.
-Here you see an example of conditionaly rendering a widged having taps on two buttons [Show Widget] and [Hide Widget].
-And consuming those actions as you needed. `storeInstance().actions.whereTypes(['show-widget', 'hide-widget']).map((action) => action.type)`
+You can make your app more declaretive simply dispatching the action, here you see an example of conditionaly rendering a widged having taps on two buttons [Show Widget] and [Hide Widget], and consuming those actions as you needed. `storeInstance().actions.whereTypes(['show-widget', 'hide-widget']).map((action) => action.type)`

 ```dart
           Row(